How to plan college credits while your teen is in high school so they will transfer (count) toward their degree after high school.

 WHY?
 The majority of colleges use 100-400 numbers to indicate level.
 Courses under 100 level (085, 060, etc.) are possibly “developmental” and not eligible for college credit.
 If the college uses this system, and the course is not at least 100 level, stop now.
 A handful of colleges have their own system that looks nothing like this one.
 If that’s the case, call and ask.

-100 and 200 are freshman/sophomore lower level.
-300 and 400 are junior / senior upper level.
-Community college courses generally have a good selection of remedial (under 100) courses but do not go higher than 200.
+100 and 200 are freshman/sophomore lower-level.
+300 and 400 are junior / senior upper-level.
+Community college courses generally have a good selection of remedial (under 100) courses but will not go higher than 299.
 Universities don’t always offer courses under 100-level, but can offer courses all the way through 600 (masters/doctorate).

 6. Does this course appear in the college’s list of approved general education courses?

 If yes, congratulations!
 You’re as close to a sure thing as you can get.
 You’ve passed my test of 6 key disqualifiers.